yokurang/ocaml-chat/README.md

 ## Installation

-To run the project locally, please follow the following steps:
+Here, I have outlined the steps to install the dependencies and build the project.

 First, you might want to update your opam packages.
 Note that this dune project requires dune 3.1.2 or higher.